ProgSys/pg_disatools/README.md

-# Modding tools for Disgaea PC
+# Unofficial tools for Disgaea PC

-Currently under construction
+Currently under construction.

-# License
+# Disclaimer && License
+This tools are unofficial and they are not perfect and may have errors.
+I do not work for Nippon Ichi Software, Inc. or NIS America, Inc. .

-The MIT License (MIT)
+## The MIT License (MIT)

 	Copyright (c) 2016 ProgSys